kubecost/docs/guide-continuous-request-sizing.md

 kubectl annotate -n "${NS}" deployment "${DEP}" "${AN_TMEM}"
 ```

-Kubescaler will take care of the rest!
+Kubescaler will take care of the rest.
 It will apply the best-available
 recommended requests to the annotated controller every 11 hours.

-Here's a helpful `kubectl` command if you want to check current requests for
+To check current requests for your deployments, use the following command:
-your deployments:
 ``` sh
 kubectl get deployment -n "kubecost" -o=jsonpath="{range .items[*]}"deployment/"{.metadata.name}{'\n'}{range .spec.template.spec.containers[*]}{.name}{'\t'}{.resources.requests}{'\n'}{end}{'\n'}{end}"
 ```